Community Detection in General Hypergraph via Graph Embedding: Community detection in hypergraph

-Clearly, it resembles the K-means formulation for $\bm{\alpha}^{(t+1)}$, and thus a standard K-means algorithm can be employed to solve for $Z$ and $C$.
-The developed algorithm is summarized in Algorithm 1.
+Clearly, it resembles the K-means formulation for $\bm{\alpha}^{(t+1)}_{1:n}$, and thus a standard K-means algorithm can be employed to solve for $Z$ and $C$.

-As computational remarks, it is guaranteed that Algorithm 1 converges to a stationary point.
-We note that low rank tensor approximation tends to be computationally expensive and easy to get trapped in non-informative local minima \citep{Arous2019}.
-Based on our limited numerical experience, a warm initialization of $\bm{\alpha}^{(0)}$ can greatly help with the numerical convergence of Algorithm 1.
-Specifically, in all the numerical examples, we initialize $\bm{\alpha}^{(0)}$ with a higher-order singular value decomposition algorithm (HOSVD; \cite{HOSVD2000}).
-In the gradient descent step, one need to select the learning rate carefully to avoid overshoot.
-We will deduct the learning rate by 50\% once overshoot occurs.
-Furthermore, one can choose the embedding dimension $r$ such that it is sufficiently large and leads to stable estimation.
-In general, $r$ should not be smaller than the symmetric rank of the tensor for the accuracy of hypergraph embedding.
-The number of communities can be estimated similarly as in graph networks, such as the eigen-gap of the graph Laplacian \citep{Rohe12679, ji2016coauthorship}, utilizing prior distribution \citep{doi:10.1080/01621459.2018.1458618}, or network cross validation \citep{doi:10.1080/01621459.2016.1246365}.
-The performance of the proposed HEM method also depends on the values of $\lambda_{0n}$ and $\lambda_{1n}$, which can be determined to be aligned with their theoretical orders and will be further discussed in Section 5.
+As computational remarks, the alternative updating algorithm is guaranteed to converge to a stationary point, and its computational complexity is of order $O\big(\kappa_2 (n^mr + \kappa_1 K nr)\big)$, where $\kappa_1$ is the number of iterations for the $K$-means algorithm and $\kappa_2$ is the number of iterations for the gradient descent step.
+Note that low rank tensor approximation tends to be computationally expensive and easy to get trapped in non-informative local minima \citep{Arous2019}.
+Based on our limited numerical experience, a warm initialization of $\bm{\alpha}^{(0)}$ can greatly help with the numerical convergence.
+In all the numerical examples, we initialize $\bm{\alpha}^{(0)}$ with a higher-order singular value decomposition algorithm (HOSVD; \citealp{HOSVD2000}).
+We also suggest to set the embedding dimension $r = K$ in practice, similar suggestions were also made for some spectral-clustering-based algorithms \citep{Ghoshdastidar_2017}.
+When $K$ is unknown, we can follow the procedure in \citet{dongxia2019} to investigate the ``eigen-gap" of the network adjacency tensor.
+Specifically, one can first obtain a spectral embedding $\widehat{U}$ with sufficiently large dimension, and then investigate the eigen-gap of the matrix $\mathcal{M}_1(\mathcal{A} \times_3 \widehat{U} \times_4 ... \times_m \widehat{U})$.
+Other data adaptive selection criteria, such as network cross-validation \citep{doi:10.1080/01621459.2016.1246365, zhuji2020} may be employed as well, at the cost of increased computational burden.